 Psst!
 Want to know a secret?
 We have gotten some of the top home painters in Calgary to spill their secrets of the trade and show us how to paint your home like a pro step by step !

-From golf balls to turning detective, house painting is a lot more complicated, you think.
+From golf balls to turning detective, interior house repainting is a lot more complicated, you think.
 So, before you even get started, check out these tips!

 Clean The Walls